Inshore waters and strong winds

 - Visibility

-- Good, occasionally moderate overnight.
+- Good, occasionally moderate, perhaps locally poor.

 Outlook for the following 24 hours: